Introduction

 Eagles

-Bald Eagles and Golden Eagles rule Utah’s skies year-round.
+Bald and Golden Eagles rule Utah’s skies year-round.
 Winter is one of the best times to observe their scale, flight mechanics, and unmistakable presence.

 Geese & Swans